Top 10 Information

 Don’t risk losing your clients’ trust in you.

-Protect your IT systems with security policies and
+Protect your IT systems with security policies

-procedures.
-You'll protect your information assets
+and procedures.
+You'll protect your information

-and your valuable image and reputation.
+assets and your valuable image and reputation.

-By not having sound policies and procedures, many
+By not having sound policies and procedures,

-organizations face the following risks:
+many organizations face the following risks:

-- Loss of data integrity and client trust in
+- Loss of data integrity and client trust

-you
+in you

-- Your clients incur lower levels of service
+- Your clients incur lower levels of

-due to untimely IT operations
+service due to untimely IT operations

 - You experience increased management

-accountability due to loss of adequate controls
+accountability due to loss of adequate

 - You incur increased costs due to systems